xenotation/folio/content/work/the-first-ten/index.en.md

 +++
 title = 'Postcards and Contraband' date = 2024-03-12T23:30:59+02:00
-description = "An examining a work archive of the Bulgarian Customs Agency, Directorate for Combating Drug Trafficking from 1975-1985." canonical = "https://newdegeneration.xyz/work/the-first-ten/"
+description = "The exhibition Postcards and Contraband  by artist Nikola Stoyanov is an investigation of a work archive of the Bulgarian Customs Agency, Directorate for Combating Drug Trafficking from 1975-1985." canonical = "https://newdegeneration.xyz/work/the-first-ten/"

 draft = false